Belu (company): History

-In 2011, Lynch employed the design agency.

-This is Real Art to create a new bottle design as part of the brand refresh.
+In 2011, Lynch employed the design agency This is Real Art to create a new bottle design as part of the brand refresh.

+In 2017 Belu Filter in Action becomes more popular in the food service sector and Belu wins the Food Made Good Product of the Year award.

-In March 2020, Lynch stepped down as CEO and was replaced by Natalie Campbell MBE.
-Later in 2020.
-Charlotte Harrington became Co-CEO.
+In March 2020, Lynch stepped down as CEO and was replaced by Natalie Campbell MBE, three weeks before the global pandemic.
+In September 2020 – Charlotte Harrington (then COO) joined her as Co-CEO to scale filtration and take Belu to new territories outside of the UK.

 Belu partnered with Ocean Bottle and launched a reusable bottle in October 2020.
 Ocean Bottle partners with Plastic Bank, which works with collectors in coastal communities with high levels of plastic pollution.
-Every Belu Ocean Bottle sold funds the collection of 11.4kg of plastic, equivalent to stopping 1000 bottles from entering our oceans.
+Every Belu Ocean Bottle sold funds the collection of 11.4 kg of plastic, equivalent to stopping 1000 bottles from entering our oceans.

 In 2021, Belu launched a range of flavoured mixers and tonic waters.
 During the same year, it launched its first overseas filtration operations in Hong Kong.
+During 2021 Belu also changed its Articles to align with the UN SDGs and shared a new 10-year purpose: to change the way the world sees water.

+In 2021 Belu made the decision to move away from opaque carbon offsetting initiatives and instead chose to redirect funding to invest in nature-based solutions in and around the UK, starting with their mineral water source in Montgomeryshire, Wales.
+Belu partners with a number of organisations to invest in projects that benefits initiatives that fall in line with the Sustainable Development Goals 6,12,13,14 and 17.
+These organisations include WaterAid, Thames21, The Rivers Trust, the Blue Marine Foundation and WRAP.

+Belu follows PAS 808 principles and best practices to foster stakeholder alignment across our partners and the Belu Collective as a whole.

+In 2022 and 2023 Belu was certified a Great Place to Work scoring 100% across several key areas, including leadership satisfaction, support and impartiality.

-Belu has given £5.2 million of its profits to WaterAid since 2011.
+Belu has given £5.8 million of its profits to WaterAid since 2011.
 Belu has a partnership with WaterAid and has an agreement in place to give 100% of its profits to WaterAid.
 In 2012, Belu was part of the arc initiative.
 It is also a member of Social Enterprise UK.